aaronsisler/shells.client-next-12/README.md

 ### Creating Cloudfront distribution

-1. Make sure ACM Certificate has domain.com AND \*.domain.com
+1. Make sure ACM Certificate has client-domain-name.com AND \*.client-domain-name.com
 1. Origin is the URL from S3 static domain
+1. Viewer -> Viewer protocol policy -> Redirect HTTP to HTTPS
+1. Alternate domain name (CNAME) needs to be client-name.com
+1. Custom SSL certificate needs to have the ACM Certificate that has boht base nad \*.client-domain-name.com
+1. Descritpion at the bottom will have the client-domain-name.com or beta.client-domain-name.com